lowrycito/handbook/pages/study-manual-general-handbook-28.md

 - Sealings

 If ordinances for the deceased are completed out of sequence, they do not need to be performed again.
 They become effective when the prerequisite ordinances are completed.

+28.2.1

+### Baptisms and Confirmations for the Dead

 Any member who has a current temple recommend may be invited to serve in one or more baptistry assignments.
 Some of the assignments might include: